bkper/bkper-gs/README.md

 ###Record Transactions

-To record your first transaction, after authorizing and setup, copy and paste the function bellow:
+To record your first [transaction], after authorizing and setup, copy and paste the function bellow:

       function recordATransaction() {